OpenLiberty/cloud-hosted-guides/instructions/guide-reactive-messaging/README.md

 }
 ```

-Rerun the **/inventory/systems** URL after a while, and you will notice the **CPU systemLoad** property for all the systems have changed.
+You can revisit the **/inventory/systems** URL after a while, and you will notice the **CPU systemLoad** property for all the systems have changed.

 `curl http://localhost:9085/inventory/systems`